michalzalobny/team-29/backend/README.md

 ### University Database Setup (**NEEDED when running on non-university machines**)
 Anything that is enclosed by `<>` must be replaced with actual values

+**NOTE: If you're using PyCharm Professional Edition, [this](https://ncl.instructure.com/courses/39968/files/5003547) is the easier way.
+Make sure that you set the local port, on the SSH Tunnel section, instead of it being dynamic, preferably to 3307.**

 #### Setting up a database connection
 1. ssh into your university linux machine
 ```shell